errbotio/errbot/docs/user_guide/plugin_development/persistence.rst

 Your plugin *is* the store, simply use self as a dictionary.

-Here is a simple example for storing and retreiving a value from the store.
+Here is a simple example for storing and retrieving a value from the store.

 .. code-block:: python